You can use Cinecanvas XML subtitles in a 24 fps Interop DCP in Fraunhofer Easydcp.

 If there is only one line it is at 8.

-You need to generate a UUID for the subtitleID
+You can generate a unique UUID for the subtitleID here:

 You can not use offsets on subtitles, if your sound and video has an offset